Exposure for generations: PFAS in the environment

 • Fast food and frozen products such as ready-made pizza can also be contaminated with PFAS due to their processing and disposable packaging.

-• Avoid cosmetics with “fluoro” in the list of ingredients.
+• Avoid cosmetics with “fluoro” in the list of ingredients and try to avoid water-resistant cosmetics as much as possible.

 What are Empa, Eawag and the Ecotox Center doing?